httpwg/structured-field-tests/README.md

 # Structured Header Tests

 These are test cases for implementations of [Structured headers for HTTP](http://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html).
+They currently test draft 17 of the specification.

 ## Test Format